Monitoring agency "confident" it will detect North Korea atomic test

 Nuclear expert James Acton at the Carnegie Endowment for International Peace think tank said seismic monitoring was "a reliable means of detecting nuclear tests and estimating their yields."

 Seen as a cornerstone of efforts to free the world of atomic bombs and negotiated in the 1990s, the CTBT enjoys wide support around the world.
-But of the five officially recognised nuclear weapon states, the United States and China still have to ratify it.
-(Reporting by Fredrik Dahl; Editing by Sonya Hepinstall)
+But of the five officially recognized nuclear weapon states, the United States and China still have to ratify it.